Marathi phonology: Vowels

 Marathi retains several features of Sanskrit that have been lost in other Indo-Aryan languages such as Hindi and Bengali, especially in terms of pronunciation of vowels and consonants.
 For instance, Marathi retains the original diphthong qualities of ऐ /[əi]/, and औ /[əu]/ which became monophthongs in Hindi.
-However, similar to speakers of Western Indo-Aryan languages and Dravidian languages, Marathi speakers tend to pronounce syllabic consonant ऋ as /[ru]/, unlike Northern Indo-Aryan languages which changed it to /[ri]/ (e.g. the original Sanskrit pronunciation of the language's name-root ' was /[sɐ̃skr̩t̪ɐ]/, while in day-to-day Marathi it is /[səw̃.skrut̪]/; in the aforementioned Northern Indo-Aryan languages, it is /[sən.skrɪt̪]/).
+However, similar to speakers of Western Indo-Aryan languages and Dravidian languages, Marathi speakers tend to pronounce syllabic consonant ऋ as /[ru]/, unlike Northern Indo-Aryan languages which changed it to /[ri]/ (e.g. the original Sanskrit pronunciation of the language's name-root ' was /[sɐ̃skr̩t̪ɐ]/, while in Marathi it is /[səw̃.skrut̪]/; in the aforementioned Northern Indo-Aryan languages, it is /[sən.skrɪt̪]/).
 While Marathi has also undegone schwa deletion like other Indo-Aryan languages in word-final positions, it has conserved the schwas after consonant clusters in words like शब्द (word) and also reintroduced it for certain words.